 - Year-long commitments: It is recognized that certain Co-op jobs include extensive responsibilities and time commitments, and may be assigned an hour value.
 For example, a parent serving as a homeroom parent or board member may claim 30 Co-op hours.

-- Co-op bulletin boards: Co-op Opportunities and sign up lists are posted on bulletin boards across from the Learning Commons and at the top of the Aspen Wing.
-All jobs are posted here first.
+- Co-op bulletin boards: Co-op Opportunities and sign up lists may also be posted on bulletin boards across from the Learning Commons and at the top of the Aspen Wing.

 - Wednesday Weekly: Opportunities for Co-op participation are often communicated to parents through the Wednesday Weekly newsletter.